GrinSync/.github/Documentation/User Guide.md

 ## Creating an account
 You may access GrinSync as one of the following four roles: Grinnell College Student, Grinnell College Staff/Faculty/Administrator, Grinnell Community User, and Guest User.
 Navigate to the Profile page (click the Profile button in the bottom navigation bar).
 Click on "Register".
 Register as whatever user you are by entering the requested information.
+If you try to Register with an email that is already in use, you will receive an invalid credentials error when logging in.

 ## Logging in
 Navigate to the Profile page (click the Profile button in the bottom navigation bar).
 Click on "Log In".
 Log in with your credentials.
+When Logging in, there is a “Forgot Password?”
+Button, this button is not currently functioning and will just do nothing when clicked.

+## Logging out
+When you try to log out by clicking the Logout button on the Profile page, you must switch to a different page by clicking on any button in the bottom navigation bar for the app to fully process your log out.

 ## Navigating events on the Home page
 Navigate to the Home page (click the Home button in the bottom navigation bar).
 Upcoming events will show.
 You can swipe down to refresh the page.